i-yam-jeremy/UnitCellVisualizer/README.md

 Incorporated Sodium Chloride and Calcium Fluoride options.
 Updated UI to use buttons on the screen, and dropdowns.
 Refactoring of code to make it easier to add more lattices in the future.
+- Jeremy Berchtold: Added HCP lattice.
+Improved UI/UX by using fullscreen viewport with overlays.
+Reduced number of key commands and replaced with visual controls to improve ease of use.
+Fixed FCC coloring to show layering along 111 plane.